 - The LGB has a duty to take reasonable steps to ensure that staff, pupils, visitors and contractors are not exposed to risks to their health and safety.
-This applies to activities on or off the school premises. - Where reasonably practicable sufficient resources are allocated and authorised within the school's budget to meet statutory procedures and standards for health and safety within the school. - The school maintains and updates a proportionate and prioritised risk register as part of a holistic risk management process. - Competency, management, monitoring and auditing of all statutory requirements, compliance contracts, asbestos management, fire risk assessments, water hygiene management, management of radioactive sources and all other maintenance services agreements are carried out on the school premises and in line with current legislation. - The Local Governing Body appoints a Health and Safety Governor and receives an annual audit of health and safety systems and standards for the school. - There are effective arrangements for business continuity and an effective emergency plan and emergency procedures for the safe evacuation and lockdown of the school.
+This applies to activities on or off the school premises. - Approves the schools Health and Safety Policy on review every 2 years. - Where reasonably practicable sufficient resources are allocated and authorised within the school's budget to meet statutory procedures and standards for health and safety within the school. - The school maintains and updates a proportionate and prioritised risk register as part of a holistic risk management process. - Competency, management, monitoring and auditing of all statutory requirements, compliance contracts, asbestos management, fire risk assessments, water hygiene management, management of radioactive sources and all other maintenance services agreements are carried out on the school premises and in line with current legislation. - The Local Governing Body appoints a Health and Safety Governor and receives an annual audit of health and safety systems and standards for the school. - There are effective arrangements in the Business Continuity and Critical Incident Plan for business continuity and emergencies for the safe evacuation and lockdown of the school. - Health and safety is on the agenda by including it intrinsically with business discussions.

-- Health and safety is on the agenda by including it intrinsically with business discussions. - A Health and Safety Committee is established with key representation from senior school staff and staff groups.
+- Ensure that a Health and Safety Committee is established with key representation from senior school staff, staff groups and the nominated Health and Safety Governor from the LGB.
 The chair must be a person in a position of responsibility and influence.
-The purpose and objectives of the committee are to be defined and the committee must meet a minimum of three times per year. - Ensure that the Headteacher reports areas of non-compliance to the Chief Executive.
+The purpose and objectives of the committee are detailed below and the committee must meet a minimum of three times per year. - Ensure that the Headteacher reports areas of non-compliance to the Chief Executive.